 Director of Community Justice Partnerships at Defender Association of Philadelphia

-Kavita Goyal has served in the Policy Unit of the Defender Association of Philadelphia since 2017, building collaborations with community organizations and developing trainings to support individuals in the criminal legal system.
-She earned her MS in Education at the University of Pennsylvania and has over 20 years of experience as an educator and community organizer.
+Kavita Goyal is the Director of Community Justice Partnerships and has served in the Policy Unit of the Defender Association of Philadelphia since 2017.
+In this role, Kavita helps the Defender build meaningful collaborations with community-based organizations and develop interactive trainings for individuals and community groups to support people involved in the criminal legal system.
+Kavita helps lead the Pre-Entry Partnership and partners with the Participatory Defense movement in Philadelphia and nationally.
+Prior to her work at Defender, Kavita has served as Associate Director at the Nonprofit Executive Leadership Institute and as Program Director for school-based mentorship and educational programs at the Center for Humanistic Change.
+She earned her MS in Education at the University of Pennsylvania and has over 20 years experience as an educator, nonprofit manager, and community organizer.

 Lauren Wimmer, Esq.